Conductivity (electrolytic)

+The preparation of salt solutions often takes place in unsealed beakers.
+In this case the conductivity of purified water often is 10 to 20 times higher.
+A discussion can be found below.

-In many cases, conductivity is linked directly to the total dissolved solids (TDS).
-High quality deionized water has a conductivity of about 0.05 μS/cm at 25 °C, typical drinking water is in the range of 200–800 μS/cm, while sea water is about 50 mS/cm (or 0.05 S/cm).
+Typical drinking water is in the range of 200–800 μS/cm, while sea water is about 50 mS/cm (or 0.05 S/cm).

+Electrolytic conductivity varies from about 10E-10 S/m for purified toluene up to about 10 S/m for recently discovered highly concentrated “water-in-salt” solutions.

-Conductivity is traditionally determined by connecting the electrolyte in a Wheatstone bridge.
-Dilute solutions follow Kohlrausch's Laws of concentration dependence and additivity of ionic contributions.
+Conductivity of aqueous and other polar solutions is traditionally determined by connecting the electrolyte in a Wheatstone bridge.
+Dilute solutions follow Kohlrausch's law of concentration dependence and additivity of ionic contributions.
 Lars Onsager gave a theoretical explanation of Kohlrausch's law by extending Debye–Hückel theory.

+Conductivity of low- and non-polar solutions is very low and usually measured with probes having high cell constant and applying low frequency electric field.

 Units

-The SI unit of conductivity is S/m and, unless otherwise qualified, it refers to 25 °C. More generally encountered is the traditional unit of μS/cm.
+The SI unit of conductivity is S/m, and unless otherwise qualified, it refers to 25 °C. More generally encountered is the traditional unit of μS/cm.